Keeping your horse Happy in the Stable

 But the physical disadvantages are not the only ones.
 Horses are very social animals, and keeping them separated may be very stressful.
 Boredom can lead to bad habits such as stall walking, cribbing, weaving, wood chewing and bad behavior while being handled.
 It's not unusual for horses who spend a lot of times indoors to kick and strike walls, or lash out at passers-by with flattened ears and bared teeth.
 A horse that is kept stabled might be more difficult to train as the first portion of the lesson may be spent blowing off steam, rather than learning anything.
 Stress can also lead to EGUS and spasmodic colic.

 Overall, it's better for horses to spend some time—or all the time, outdoors.
-So it's wise to take a good look at why you are keeping your horse indoors and find ways to minimize stall-time.
+So it's wise to take a good look at why you are keeping your horse indoors and find ways to minimize the stall-time.
 If you bring your horse indoors simply out of habit—and many people do, take a look at the condition of your fences and pastures and see if your horse wouldn't be safer and happier outdoors.
-My own horse is an 'outdoor girl' and any amount of stall time stresses her.
-However, she has pasture mates that beat on the barn door to come in anytime a few drops of rain fall, or a cold wind whips up.
-Every horse is different and some will have definite ideas about where they want to spend their time.
+Some horses are stressed by an any amount of stall time.
+Others may beat on the barn door to come in anytime a few drops of rain fall, or a cold wind whips up.
+Every horse is different, and some will have definite ideas about where they want to spend their time.
 Sometimes it may be best to keep horses in overnight or for part of the day.
-I know of stables that have night turn-out during the summer so the show horse's coats aren't sun bleached, but reverse the turn-out times during the cold winter months.
+Some stables that have night turn-out during the summer so the show horse's coats aren't sun bleached, but reverse the turn-out times during the cold winter months.

 If you must keep your horse indoors be sure that its stall is mucked out frequently.
 Wet bedding can damage hooves and the ammonia fumes from urine can affect the horse's lungs.
 Add the dust of hay, and the dusts and molds that tend to float around in stables and you many have a recipe for COPD.
 A radio playing, goats, barn cats, frequent human visitors, or another horse stalled next-door can provide companionship for a stalled horse.
 Of course, your hay needs to be dust free and excellent quality if your horse isn't getting pasture grass.
 Hay fed in frequent, small amounts is better than having your horse fill up on one or two big meals and then stand bored for the rest of the day.
 Of course there should be fresh water available at all times.
 Check automatic waters and bucket for cleanliness often.